FriendsOfSymfony/FOSHttpCache/doc/nginx-configuration.rst

 Purge
 ~~~~~

-Nginx does not support :ref:`purge requests <purge>` out of the box.
+Nginx does not support :term:`purge` requests out of the box.
 The
 `ngx_cache_purge <https://github.com/FRiCKLE/ngx_cache_purge>`_ adds some support.

 .. note::